HirokiCHIBA/timerange-clipboard/README.md

 </div>

 ## Supported websites

-Any websites that represent time ranges on display as timestamps in two URL query parameters.
-You can add websites from the options page.
+Any website that represents time ranges being displayed using either start and end timestamps, or one of them along with a duration, in its URL.
 The built-in preset supports:

 - Datadog
 - Splunk
 - Grafana
 - Lightstep
+- Cloudwatch

 Note: The providers of these websites are not affiliated with this extension.
 Please do not contact them about this extension.

 ## Future works

-- Support for time range representations other than URL query parameters
 - Support for relative time representations that are not timestamps (e.g. from=now-1h&to=now)
 - Support for a non-developer friendly configuration UI